Nithya Venkat loves to read books and write biographies about authors who have captured her heart.

 In 1876, Mark Twain published the novel The Adventures of Tom Sawyer.
 He then started to write a sequel called Adventures of Huckleberry Finn.
 Mark Twain took a long time to finish this novel.

 In 1881 he published The Prince and the Pauper; this book was born from his social standing in the high-flying society.
 He later published Life on the Mississippi, a travel book, in 1884.

 Finally, Mark Twain was able to publish the novel Adventures of Huckleberry Finn in 1884.
 After publishing Adventures of Huckleberry Finn, MarkTwain concentrated on his business ventures.
 He earned a lot of money by publishing the best-selling memoirs of President Ulysses S. Grant, who had died just then.

 During his lifetime Mark Twain wrote 28 books and several short stories, letters, and sketches.
 As time passed, his business ventures were not successful, and his publishing house went bankrupt.

 In his later years, Mark Twain wrote short stories and essays.
-In 1889, Mark Twain published A Connecticut Yankee in King Arthur’s Court and the year 1894, The Tragedy of Pudd’nhead Wilson that reflected his bitter feelings that he harbored.
+In 1889, Mark Twain published A Connecticut Yankee in King Arthur’s Court and the year 1894, The Tragedy of Pudd’nhead Wilson, which reflected the bitter feelings that he harbored.
 He also published a book about the story of Joan Arc.
 The Chronicle of Young Satan, his unfinished book, is widely read and admired even today.

 Mark Twain spent his last days in bitterness and paranoia.
 He went into bouts of depression that he tried to overcome by smoking cigars, reading in bed, and playing billiards and cards.
 Though Mark Twain kept writing until the very end, he was unable to complete his works.

 Samuel Langhorne Clemens, aka Mark Twain, died on April 21, 1910, at his country home in Redding, Connecticut.